scionproto/scion/doc/dev/design/router-port-dispatch.rst

 The roadmap would look like the following:

+- Prepare:
+   - Reduce the range of IDs used for SCMP echo and traceroute requests, so that it matches the range of ports assigned by the legacy dispatcher (32768-65535).

    - Add support for dispatched/forwarded port ranges to the topology.json configuration.
      This first implementation step only ensures that this entry can be parsed from the configuration.

+     Update: this can be skipped, as the topology.json parsing is lenient about unkown keys by default.

 - Change SCION applications to use native ``net.UDPConn`` instead of ``reliable.Conn``.